Citrix Reports Fourth Quarter and Fiscal Year Financial Results

 Annual Financial Summary

-Excluding the GoTo business, Citrix management expects to achieve the following results at the consolidated level for the fiscal year ending December 31, 2017:
+Citrix management expects to achieve the following results for the fiscal year ending December 31, 2019:

-Excluding the GoTo business, Citrix management expects to achieve the following results at the consolidated level for the first quarter of fiscal year 2017 ending March 31, 2017:
+Citrix management expects to achieve the following results for the first quarter of fiscal year 2019 ending March 31, 2019:

 The above statements are based on current targets.
 These statements are forward-looking, and actual results may differ materially.